smallhadroncollider/taskell/roadmap.md

     > Show the numbers of items in a list next to its title
 - Always show list title
     > Floating list titles - so you can always see what list you're in
+- Add description status indicator option to config.ini
+    > Part of the themeing should allow changing to different icon - might not work in all fonts

 ## In Progress